tucker-weed/bitdefender-unsafe-to-safe-files-sync/README.md

 - `--allow-dirty-stage`, `--allow-dirty-work`: bypass clean working tree checks (use sparingly).
-- `--branch`: choose which work branch should receive the staged changes.
+- `--branch`: choose which work branch should receive the staged changes (used when promoting).
 - `--temp-branch`: override the generated temporary remote branch name.
+- `--promote`: apply the temporary branch to the work branch and push it back to the remote.
-- `--auto-checkout`: switch the work repo to the target branch automatically if it is on a different branch.
+- `--auto-checkout`: when promoting, switch the work repo to the target branch automatically if it is on a different branch.
-- `--force`: during `clone`, replaces the staging directory; during `sync-back`, performs a hard reset instead of a fast-forward merge.
+- `--force`: during `clone`, replaces the staging directory; during `sync-back`, performs a hard reset instead of a fast-forward merge when used with `--promote`.

 ## Temporary Branch Lifecycle